zjipsen/chef-scheduler/README.md

 8. (DONE) Allow starting algorithm on a Thursday (or any other day)
 9. (DONE) Two cooks that live in the same apartment shouldn’t cook on the same day
 10. Support people being gone on vacation
-11. Send updates to one shared google calendar that everyone can see?
+11. Send updates to one shared google calendar that everyone can see
 12. (DONE) Attempt to find a fair schedule by randomly shuffling chef entry order until one is found.
-13. Use curl instead of nexmo python package in order to use python3
+13. (DONE) Use curl instead of nexmo python package in order to use python3
 14. Clean up and separate logic